dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/cdi-reviews/_index.md

 By default, documentation reviews have a free form text field.
 Organizations can also create forms within the [Worksheet Designer](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/worksheet-designer/) for each of these reviews.

 Custom management reports are built into the application to report out on specific reviews.
 The CDI Management and CDI Personal Dashboard will also change to accommodate these custom reviews.
-Organizations that do not have documentation reviews enabled will have custom review content hidden as it is not appliable.
+Organizations that do not have documentation reviews enabled will have custom review content hidden as it is not applicable.

 If an organization does not have documentation reviews enabled and they wish to track reviews differently, they should contact the Dolbey SME Team (smeteam@dolbey.com) for a demonstration.